patarapolw/showdown-extra/README.md

 For more settings and default options, see <https://github.com/patarapolw/showdown-extra/tree/master/index.js>

+## Caution for Node.js users

+HTML sanitization and custom tags is done through DOM.
+If you need to output HTML for Node.js, you will need [global-jsdom](https://www.npmjs.com/package/global-jsdom) or [jsdom-global](https://github.com/rstacruz/jsdom-global); otherwise, `showdownExtra.parse` will not run.

 ## Contributions

 Please either open an [issue](https://github.com/patarapolw/showdown-extra/issues), or fork the project and make pull requests.